Harriet Prescott Spofford: Career

 Her wide reputation was acquired almost at a stroke.
 In 1859, she sent to the Atlantic Monthly a story entitled "In a Cellar."
 James Russell Lowell was at that time editor of the Atlantic and at first declined to believe that any young lady could have written such a brilliant and characteristic description of Bohemian Parisian life; he insisted that it must be a translation from the French.
 Upon being assured of its genuineness, he not only printed the story, but also sent its author a check for US$100 with a letter of commendation.
 The endorsement of the Atlantic opened all other U.S. magazine offices to its writers, allowing her to become a welcome contributor to the chief periodicals of the country, both in prose and poetry.

 Her first novel, Sir Rohan's Ghost, published in 1859 in Boston, was a very striking work that showed her talent for skillful plot and effective dramatic denouement, as well as a few flaws, e.g., a crudeness of thought and expression apparent, that she overcame as she gained experience.
 This book was reviewed at some length in the Crayon, an art journal then published in New York City.
+She was an important early female writer of mystery fiction, with her stories "In a Cellar" (1859), "Mr. Furbush" (1865), and "In the Maguerriwock" (1868).